 Documents today include not only legal forms, but all forms of correspondence and file types.

 Assembling documents with multiple fields of variable data is very time-consuming without a system.
 It is repetitive and error-prone without a system.
 It is also extraordinarily inefficient.

 A good, fully integrated document assembly system where you can enter variable data just once and re-use it throughout the carriage of a matter improves efficiency and accuracy.

 Small law firms are very different from large law firms.
 While large law firms with corporate clients have a ticking clock that rewards inefficiency, in small firms like yours with super price sensitive clients, efficiency is essential if you are to be paid properly for the work you do.
 When you combine the legally accurate documents of your library of documents with a powerful document assembler, you can achieve these productivity objectives.

 Then there is the issue of management of your documents.
 Imagine the simplicity of use and improvement in your work life if you and everyone who works in your firm knew for certain that every document and piece of correspondence relating to a matter was safely stored in chronological, sortable, and searchable sequence to find and use?
 And if everyone in your firm had identical access to every one of those electronic files at all times, in and out of the office?
 Your competitors have this advantage.
 It is possible for you to pretend that this transformation in practice does not apply to you in the same way that many firms thought that email would never catch on and resisted it for years, but the reality is that this is happening.

-There have, of course, been well publicized concerns about email safety.
+There have, of course, been well-publicized concerns about email safety.
 There is a serious cause for concern, but by sharing important documents with clients and others in a secure online portal you overcome these concerns.
 The reality is that a secure digital file is far safer than any paper version.